Starlink: Internet availability and regulatory approval

-In order to offer satellite services in any nation-state, International Telecommunication Union (ITU) regulations and long-standing international treaties require that landing rights be granted by each country jurisdiction, and within a country, by the national communications regulators.
-As a result, though the Starlink network has near-global reach at latitudes below approximately 60°, broadband services can be provided in 115 countries as of July 2025.
-SpaceX can also have business operation and economic considerations that may make a difference in which countries Starlink service is offered, in which order, and how soon.
+The Starlink network has near-global reach, including the polar caps, broadband services are licensed to be provided in 115 countries as of July 2025.
+SpaceX also has business operations and economic considerations for U.S. policy which may make a difference in which countries Starlink service is offered, or in which order, and how soon.
 For example, SpaceX formally requested authorization for Canada only in June 2020, the Canadian regulatory authority approved it in November 2020, and SpaceX rolled out service two months later, in January 2021.
-As of September 2022, Starlink services were on offer in 40 countries, with applications pending regulatory approval in many more.
+By September 2022, Starlink services were on offer in 40 countries, with applications pending regulatory approval in many more.